tracsman/AzureCT/README.md

 -AvailabilityHeader.xml
 -AvailabilityDetail.xml

-At the end of the script, a summary of the run will be output to the PowerShell prompt similar to ping results.
+When this command finishes, a summary of the run will be output to the PowerShell prompt similar to ping results.

 The XML files are also uploaded to the server and a web browser should open on the local client machine with the details of all Get-AzureNetworkAvailability jobs run against that server.
-If the Get-AzureNetworkAvailability run was successful, and the data successfully uploaded to the server, the local XML files will be deleted from the local Client PC.
+If the Get-AzureNetworkAvailability command was successful, and the data successfully uploaded to the server, the local XML files will be deleted from the local Client PC.
 If any errors with the job or the data upload, the XML will remain on the local Client PC until a successful Get-AzureNetworkAvailability run at which point all previous data sets will be uploaded and the XML files deleted locally.

 Example screen shots can be seen for these conditions: